amilcar-sr/JustifiedTextView/README.md

         android:textSize="15sp"/>
 ```

 And that's it! the text contained in the JText view will be justified.
+(In this example I wrote 15sp as textSize, but you can use a different textSize and it won't be a problem).

 ##Thanks